cado-security/product-help/docs/cado-response/deploy/aws/overview.md

 1. Clone the repo from https://github.com/cado-security/Deployment-Templates/tree/main/aws_v2.
 2. Navigate to the root **aws_v2** folder.
-3. Adjust the provided `awsVars.tfvars` file, with your deployment information.
+3. Adjust the provided `awsVars.tfvars` file, with your deployment configuration.
 4. Run `terraform init`
 5. Confirm configuration and view deployment plan run `terraform plan -var-file="awsVars.tfvars"`
-4. Run `terraform apply -var-file="awsVars.tfvars"`
+4. To deploy run `terraform apply -var-file="awsVars.tfvars"`
     1. PowerShell on Windows cannot correctly pass literal quotes to external programs, so we do not recommend using Terraform with PowerShell when you are on Windows.
 Use Windows Command Prompt instead.

 ### Parameters